ultralytics/ultralytics/docs/guides/yolo-common-issues.md

 **Solution**: To track and visualize training progress, you can consider using the following tools:

-- TensorBoard: TensorBoard is a popular choice for visualizing training metrics, including loss, accuracy, and more.
+- [TensorBoard](https://www.tensorflow.org/tensorboard): TensorBoard is a popular choice for visualizing training metrics, including loss, accuracy, and more.
 You can integrate it with your YOLOv8 training process.

-- wandb (Weights and Biases): wandb is another tool that offers extensive tracking and visualization capabilities for machine learning experiments.
-You can use it to monitor your YOLOv8 training experiments.
+- [Comet](https://bit.ly/yolov8-readme-comet): Comet provides an extensive toolkit for experiment tracking and comparison.
+It allows you to track metrics, hyperparameters, and even model weights.
+Integration with YOLO models is also straightforward, providing you with a complete overview of your experiment cycle.

-- clearml: clearml is a comprehensive MLOps platform that provides tools for tracking experiments, managing data, and monitoring training progress.
+- [Ultralytics HUB](https://hub.ultralytics.com): Ultralytics HUB offers a specialized environment for tracking YOLO models, giving you a one-stop platform to manage metrics, datasets, and even collaborate with your team.
+Given its tailored focus on YOLO, it offers more customized tracking options.

-You can choose the tool that best suits your needs and integrates well with your workflow.
+Each of these tools offers its own set of advantages, so you may want to consider the specific needs of your project when making a choice.

 #### How to Check if Training is Happening on the GPU